EmVeeBee-dev/Story/README.md

 # Story
 Sorry, nothing interesting in this project!
-Just a Swift Programming course exercize.
+Just a Swift Programming course exercise.
 By the way; London App Brewery is the max!